Striveworks/valor/docs/metrics.md

 ### Precision-Recall Curve

 We can now compute the precision-recall curve using our previously ranked IoU's.
+We do this by iterating through the ranked IoU's and creating points cumulatively using recall and precision.

 $$
 \begin{aligned}